rahulkavale/rahulkavale.github.io/_posts/2014-11-16-scrap-your-map-reduce.markdown

 	MR model is composed of following stages,

-      Map -> optional combine(Map side reduce) -> shuffle and sort -> Reduce
+  > Map -> optional combine(Map side reduce) -> shuffle and sort -> Reduce

   It also allows us to have a custom partitioner to exploit partitioned nature of data.

-  Welcome to Spark model, it does not restrict us to traditional just Map and reduce operations.
-The way it works is it allows us to apply functions on a RDD, giving us another RDD.
+  Welcome to Spark model, the beautiful thing about Spark is, it does not restrict us to traditional just Map and reduce operations.
+It allows us to apply collection like operations on a RDD, giving us another RDD.
 Since its just a RDD, it can queried via SQL interface, applied machine learning algorithms, and lot of fancy stuff.
 Lets look at a word count example, done in Spark,

 		val input = sparkContex.textFile("path/to/input/file")